Cryptonomics, a term coined by John Jack Zwick, refers to “the economic and mathematical laws of cryptocurrency.”

 Coinbase Commerce is a non-custodial platform that accommodates Bitcoin Cash, Bitcoin, Ethereum, Litecoin, and USDC.
 Over 2,000 merchants globally have integrated the solution into their systems.

-CoinGate is a crypto payment gateway that accommodates a multitude of cryptocurrencies like Bitcoin, Litecoin, Ethereum, Ether, as well as fifty additional digital currencies.
+CoinGate is a crypto payment gateway that accommodates a multitude of cryptocurrencies like Bitcoin, Litecoin, Ethereum, and Ether, as well as fifty additional digital currencies.

 The Bottom Line

 The concepts around cryptonomics have ushered in an exciting era that provides an innovative way for money to be created and distributed.
-Prospects of financial freedom have enticed people to take a dip into the system and shy away from the traditional institutions that have been keeping a firm hold on what we can and can’t do with our financial assets.
+Prospects of financial freedom have enticed people to dip into the system and shy away from the traditional institutions that have been keeping a firm hold on what we can and can’t do with our financial assets.

 Only time will tell if cryptonomics sticks to the principles of traditional economics or if it embarks on a different trajectory that defines the future.